 Our results confirm the expectation of a 10-year warming in relict alpine vegetation of southern Europe, in agreement with the general trends observed in other mountains (Gottfried et al. 2012).
 However, we also found that, within the same alpine landscape, the rate of warming differed between topographically protected sites (snowbeds) and exposed ridges (fellfields), with the latter showing a more noticeable increase in temperatures.
 Despite the wide interannual variation in temperature observed along the 10 years of microclimate monitoring, the study sites were relatively consistent in their patterns of winter snow cover, suggesting that snowbed sites prevent macroclimatic warming effects, thus contributing to microclimatic buffering.
 Interestingly, FDD and GDD represented the main axis of microclimatic variation, supporting the importance of both variables in driving temperature-related effects on alpine plant life (Choler 2018).
 Both variables seem to be the direct drivers of microclimatic variation in the study area, at least partially influenced by the length of snow cover as a major indirect driver of ecological conditions.
 The lack of a stronger effect of snow cover in local bioclimatic patterns may be explained by the microclimatic protection of topographical valleys even in snow-free periods, as indicated by the lower temperature variation found in the two snowbed sites.
 In contrast, the fellfield sites are more exposed to dominant winds, resulting in wider microclimatic ranges with the lowest minimum values of temperature during the coldest years.

 In agreement with our expectations, we also found that the microclimatic variation in a one-year spatial survey was wider than the temporal macroclimatic trend found during the 10 years of monitoring.
 Initially, this result supports the microclimatic buffering hypothesis, whereby climatic changes in any given microsite can be buffered by nearby microsites with different conditions (Scherrer & Körner 2011).
-Nevertheless, during some years the fellfield sites were subjected to spells of extreme freezing temperatures that were not mirrored in the surrounding plots during the only year of spatial monitoring.
+Nevertheless, during some years the fellfield sites were subjected to spells of extreme freezing temperatures that were not mirrored in the surrounding plots during the one year of spatial monitoring.
 Since these sites are not topographically protected during most of the winter, they are sensitive to unusual events of extreme low temperatures, which are more likely to occur within longer time periods (Walsh & Patterson 2022).
 Increasing days with freezing temperatures and no snow protection is associated to frost damage on roots and leaves, limiting the survival of species that need the protective cover of snow (Körner 2021).
 In contrast, soils in snowbed sites maintain warmer (close to 0 ºC) temperatures in winter and cooler (< 25 ºC) temperatures in summer.
 Our results indicate that the buffer effect of microsites with topographical protection (eventually with longer snow cover) is consistent across years and seasons, thus suggesting that they may provide microrefugia for species with low tolerance to fellfield conditions (i.e., hot summers and freezing winters).
-However, the spatial distribution of these microrefugia is scattered across the study system, with a dominance of fellflied rather than snowbed vegetation (Jimenez-Alfaro et al. 2014c).
+However, the spatial distribution of these microrefugia is scattered across the study system, with a dominance of fellfield rather than snowbed vegetation (Jiménez-Alfaro et al. 2014c).
 Local dominance of exposed micro-sites explains the observed similarities of FDD between the temporal and the spatial surveys in circular areas of 50 m radius, pointing to the relict status of local snowbeds.
 A key remaining question is whether future changes in the local climatic conditions will reach a tipping point beyond which the snowy end of the microclimate gradient will be lost.
 It is also essential to explore how microtopographic gradients correspond with local patterns in soil humidity, a factor which has been identified as one of the main drivers of diversity patterns (Moeslund et al. 2013, Mazalla et al. 2022) and alpine vegetation (Körner 2021).

 4.2 Microclimatic effects on alpine communities